 - When the curry leaves turn crisp, add onions and fry until they turn slightly golden.

 - Add tomato, salt and turmeric.
 Saute until they become mushy and blend well with onions.

-- Add ivy gourd and fry for 2 to 3 mins.
-Add red chili powder and saute for another minute.
+- Add ivy gourd and fry for 2 to 3 mins on a medium high heat.
+Add red chili powder and saute for another 2 to 3 minutes.

 - Cover and cook on a very low flame stirring occasionally to prevent burning.

-- Cover and simmer until cooked.
+- Cover and simmer until cooked & tender.
 Sprinkle coriander leaves and coconut.
 Stir well.
 Serve dondakaya curry with rice or chapathi.